© Adrian Tagg

 The document recognises that those undertaking PPM surveys should be competent to do so and possess the relevant knowledge, training and experience.
 Alongside this, it recommends that they should understand their own limitations, and be conscious of when it is appropriate to seek specialist advice.

 Aside from the risks that cannot be identified when roofs or high-level facades are inaccessible, other areas of concern may arise with all building elements.

-Accordingly there may be a requirement to appoint specialist consultants such as structural engineers, and the PPM guidance note gives specific advice on doing so.
+Accordingly there may be a requirement to appoint specialist consultants such as structural engineers, and the PPM guidance gives specific advice on doing so.
 Other specialists may need to be appointed to advise on issues including mechanical and electrical services, facades or fire engineering.

 This is particularly relevant given recent high-profile fires to facades and cladding.
-While most surveyors are likely to be comfortable with inspecting and reporting on traditional low-rise masonry facades, the guidance note recognises that if they are not competent or qualified in curtain walling, cladding panels or complex facade systems, they should seek the advice of a specialist consultant.
+While most surveyors are likely to be comfortable with inspecting and reporting on traditional low-rise masonry facades, the document recognises that if they are not competent or qualified in curtain walling, cladding panels or complex facade systems, they should seek the advice of a specialist consultant.

 In line with this, surveyors are finding it increasingly difficult to obtain professional indemnity insurance to cover the provision of advice on facades, cladding and fire safety.
 As a result, there is an increased necessity either to undertake additional specialist training or to appoint consultants to advise on this.

 Of significant concern are the risks associated with advice on complying with legislation and regulation; these risks are varied, but the new document identifies typical issues such as fire, health and safety or the presence of deleterious materials such as asbestos.